IT Positions That Remain Open in a Government Shutdown

 National Institute of Standards and Technology would keep computer scientists and IT specialists to maintain the national vulnerability database and another IT specialist at the National Cybersecurity of Excellence.

-Education Department (last updated 2016)
+Education Department’s Plan to Deal with IT Positions (last updated 2016)

 Their plan notes that 90% of the department staff would be furloughed.